Building a more robust and reliable electricity system

 The Yukon’s challenges mirror a broader national trend of utilities investing heavily to renew aging infrastructure and support growth in energy demand.
 Even with the proposed increases spread over three years, the Yukon’s electricity rates will remain the lowest in Northern Canada.

 As part of our 2025–2027 GRA, Yukon Energy has received approval from the Yukon Utilities Board (YUB) to apply rate increases starting July 1, 2025, and again on January 1, 2026, on an interim basis until the YUB can make a final decision on our rate application.
-That decision is likely to occur in 2026.

 These changes will affect electricity bills as follows: